noman-hassann/Task-Todo/README.md

 # Task-Todo

 A Flutter application for managing to-do lists.
+This app allows users to create, update, and delete tasks, providing both online and offline storage capabilities.

 ## Getting Started